A1029384756/cstring.dev.blog/posts/hijacking_pipewire_for_fun_and_profit.md

 ### The Node Graph
 Long explanations are all well and good but this is a case where a picture can speak a thousand words.
-Using the excelent tool [Helvum](https://gitlab.freedesktop.org/pipewire/helvum) (or [qpwgraph](https://github.com/rncbc/qpwgraph)), users can view (and edit!) their own node graphs for their system:
+Using the excellent tool [Helvum](https://gitlab.freedesktop.org/pipewire/helvum) (or [qpwgraph](https://github.com/rncbc/qpwgraph)), users can view (and edit!) their own node graphs for their system: